tadateruu/tadateruu.github.io/README.md

 # tadateruu.github.io
+Web extension of my resume for tech accomplishments.
 Graphic design is not my passion.